 - Follow all battery pack labeling instructions.
 Do not install battery packs after the expiration date. - Follow all defibrillation pad label instructions.
 Use defibrillation pads prior to their expiration date. - The defibrillation pads should not be in continuous contact with the patient's skin for more than 24 hours. - Allergic dermatitis or a minor skin rash may result in patients that are sensitive to the materials used for the defibrillation pads.
 Remove the defibrillation pads from the patient as soon as practical. - Recycle or dispose of lithium battery packs in accordance with local, state, provincial, and/or national regulations.
 To avoid fire and explosion hazard, do not burn or incinerate the battery pack.
-Do not crush. - Use and store the DDU-2000 Series AED only within the range of environmental conditions specified in the technical specifications. - If possible, disconnect the DDU-2000 Series AED from the patient prior to use of other defibrillators. - Using non-Defibtech Data Cards (DDC cards) may damage the unit and will void the warranty. - DefibView software is not intended for clinical use.
+Do not crush. - Use and store the DDU-2000 Series AED only within the range of environmental conditions specified in the technical specifications. - The DDU-2000 series AED should only be used in a commercial aircraft if a DBP-2013 aviation battery is installed in the AED. - If possible, disconnect the DDU-2000 Series AED from the patient prior to use of other defibrillators. - Using non-Defibtech Data Cards (DDC cards) may damage the unit and will void the warranty. - DefibView software is not intended for clinical use.
 Information presented by DefibView should not be used for making clinical decisions. - Although the DDU-2000 Series AED is designed for a wide variety of field use conditions, rough handling beyond specifications may result in damage to the unit. - Federal Law (USA) restricts this device to sale by or on the order of a physician.